The Mystery of Cornelius the Centurion Part 1

 Acts 10:47-48, KJV

-Notice that this particular water baptism was simply a symbolic act of the true baptism of the Holy Spirit which had already occurred.
-As I have made clear in other articles such as "Roman Catholicism, Water Baptism and the Holy Trinity", I personally do not believe that water baptism is necessary for Salvation.
-Our Salvation is based upon our faith in the Sacrifice of Jesus Christ, and NOT upon a physical act.
-As Paul clearly teaches, Salvation which is based on anything other than simple faith in the Blood of Jesus Christ, is not a Salvation of Grace, but rather a Salvation of Works:
+Please also notice that this particular water baptism was simply a symbolic act of the true baptism of the Holy Spirit which had ALREADY occurred.
+As I have made rather clear in other articles such as "Roman Catholicism, Water Baptism and the Holy Trinity", I personally am not convinced that water baptism is necessary for Salvation.
+As I have long said and taught, our Salvation is based solely upon our faith in the Sacrifice of Jesus Christ, and NOT upon a physical act.
+As the Apostle Paul clearly teaches, Salvation which is based on anything other than simple faith in the Blood Atonement of Jesus Christ, is not Grace-based Salvation.
+Rather, it is worked-based Salvation, or else a hybrid combination of the two, which is wrong.
+Consider the following sample verses:

 "And if by grace, then is it no more of works: otherwise grace is no more grace.
 But if it be of works, then is it no more grace: otherwise work is no more work."